Singh-Jii/Singh-Jii/README.md

 - ⚡ Fun fact **The first computer virus was a Creeper**

+## About Me:

+<p>Hello, my name is Lovely Kumari and I am from Bokaro Steel City in Jharkhand.
+I recently graduated with a B.Tech in Computer Science Engineer in 2022.
+As a full-stack web developer, I am skilled in HTML, CSS, JavaScript, Node.js, MongoDB, and Express.
+With my education and expertise, I have a strong foundation for building end-to-end web applications that incorporate both front-end and back-end development.</p>

 <h1 align="left">Social Medias:</h1>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/lovely-kumari-86189a215" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/lovely-kumari-86189a215" height="30" width="40" border="blue"/></a>